Barratt Developments plc (BDEV) Ordinary 10p

 Conditions have been favourable for housebuilders these last few years.
 Interest rates are still low by historical standards, which supports mortgage affordability.
 Meanwhile, the UK's ongoing housing shortage continues to stoke the fires of demand.
 The icing on the cake is Help to Buy, which is biased in favour of new builds.

-The problem is, conditions are almost too good to be true.
-House buyer sentiment is already wavering, and build cost inflation is creeping in.
-Added to that, the government's announced Help to Buy will end in 2023.
+The problem is, these conditions are unlikely to last forever.
+Brexit worries have started to impact the sector, with housebuilder shares going up and down like a yoyo recently.
+House buyer sentiment is wavering, and build cost inflation is creeping in.
+Added to that, the government's announced Help to Buy will end in 2023, which has the potential to whip the rug from under the feet of a large number of Barrett's buyers.

 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Thomson Reuters.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.